-While all this regeneration has been happening back home in Dublin, the team at Roe & Co have worked on putting together the Roe & Collective; a celebration of the people that they engage with everyday either in bars, coffee houses and gigs to
+While all this regeneration has been happening back home in Dublin, the team at Roe & Co have worked on putting together the Roe & Collective; a celebration of the people that they engage with everyday either in bars, coffee houses and gigs to name a few.

 Alan added, “The Roe & Collective came about really organically, we were looking for a way to support the burgeoning art scene that surrounds Dublin 8, where our distillery is being built.

 “This started with us throwing parties for them, slinging some whiskey and it slowly built into this wonderful culmination of good whiskey and great people.
 What’s not to love?”

 At the Shoreditch-based launch of the brand’s campaign, Roe & Co kicked off its Roe & Collective creative sessions with the team at Make Your Own, London (M.Y.O).

 “M.Y.O is a perfect example of what we are trying to achieve as a brand, in that they are bringing about crafts and trades that are often forgotten – be that brush lettering or lino printing – but in a new and innovative way.

 “We wanted to offer people who are affixed to the 9-5 routine a different way to spend their evenings, perhaps picking up a new skill and hanging out with people differently.
 It’s nostalgic, it’s fun and a chance for people to escape the hustle of city living for a couple of hours.

 “So far, we’ve had events in Dublin, Amsterdam and Berlin, alongside the wonderful night in London.
 It’s amazing, we get to meet these incredibly talented people and do some awesomely creative things.
 I’m in serious danger of becoming interesting myself as a result!”